DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 ##### When a futures contract expires the price of the contract-

-- [ ]  Equals to purchase price of contract
+- [x]  Equals to purchase price of contract
 - [ ]  Equals to mean price over the life of contract
-- [x]  Equals to the price of the underlying asset
+- [ ]  Equals to the price of the underlying asset
 - [ ]  None of the above

-Hint: Price of a derivative derives from its underlying asset
+Hint: Futures contract have a fixed price

-Explanation: When a futures contract expires its price equals to price of the underlying asset similar to any other derivative.
+Explanation: When a futures contract expires its price equals to price of contract that was agreed upon by the buyer and seller at the time of making of contract.

 Sub Topics: types-of-derivatives